What You Need to Know About Heart Disease in Women

+If you ask women what their biggest health threat is, they might answer “breast cancer.”
+But, they would be wrong.

 Cardiovascular disease (or heart disease) is the leading cause of death for women in the United States, and it is at an alarming rate.
 In fact, according to the Centers for Disease Control and Prevention (CDC) and the American Heart Association, it is the leading cause of death in this country for both Caucasian and African American women.
-(Image Credit: MC3 Brooks Smith, Uniformed Services University)
+Of the 1.3 million active duty service members, more than 16% are currently women, so ensuring a healthy heart also helps ensure a healthy force.

+Cardiovascular disease is an umbrella term for all kinds of diseases that affect the heart or blood vessels, including coronary heart disease (known as clogged arteries or atherosclerosis), heart attacks, hypertension, stroke, congenital heart defects, and peripheral artery disease.

+“Heart disease” is a catch-all phrase that describes a variety of conditions that affect the heart’s structure and function, such as heart failure, angina, arrhythmia, valvular heart disease, and coronary artery disease.
+All heart diseases are cardiovascular diseases, but not all cardiovascular diseases are heart diseases.
+In general, most people use the term heart disease to refer to any of these conditions.

 |Date Taken: